 3. Radiation or Chemotherapy

 If the lump is due to cancer, more specialized treatment like radiation or chemotherapy may be necessary.
-This will depend on the type, stage, and location of the cancer.

-Prevention and Management Tips
+Prevention Tips

 Although not all lumps on the jawline can be prevented, some measures can reduce your risk.
 For existing lumps, certain actions can help manage symptoms and improve your comfort.